 The program would have two components.
 An US$ 18 million mobilization grant would finance activities over a 5-year period: (1) Local-level activities; and (2) State-level activities/ enabling.
 These funds would be channeled to Government of Ethiopia as a recipient executed grant.
-The second component would consist of US$ 50 million of Emission Reductions Payments for verified emissions reductions as they are delivered over a 10-year period (that overlap with the first component), which would be channeled through the ISFL.
+The second component would consist of Emission Reductions Payments for verified emissions reductions as they are delivered over a 10-year period (that overlap with the first component), which would be channeled through the ISFL.

 At the same time, the project would monitor forest cover change throughout Oromia.
 The Program would monitor and account for positive and negative changes in forest cover and associated greenhouse gas emissions within the regional state boundaries of Oromia (i.e., the ‘accounting area of the Program’).
 As per the 2013 Ethiopia Mapping Agency map and the National REDD+ Secretariat’s proposed forest definition, this includes 8.7 million hectares of forests, spread over Oromia regional state 274 of Oromia’s 277 woredas include some forest.